How to Create a Strong A/B Testing Hypothesis?

 Some of the important metrics that you could track to validate an idea and build a hypothesis are:

-- Funnel Report: This would give you insights into questions like where your visitors enter into or exit from your marketing funnel, and how do they navigate between the different pages.
+- Funnel report: This would give you insights into questions like where your visitors enter into or exit from your marketing funnel and how they navigate between the different pages.

-For any observation that you come across from analyzing these, ask yourself enough number of ‘why’s’ to form a solid hypothesis.
+For any observation that you come across from analyzing these, ask yourself enough ‘why’s to form a solid hypothesis.